Events Feature

 They won the jar — and 366 Maltesers — one for every day of 2024!
 What more could you want?

-It is also worth noting our Treasurer, D Chan, guessed 368 however as he was helping run the stall was unable to formally enter.
+It is also worth noting our Treasurer, Daniel C, guessed 368 however as he was helping run the stall was unable to formally enter.

 Excitingly, the Justice Secretary Alex Chalk MP was also at the Fair and calculated his own entry!
 We gave him one of our rose gold badges to remember the occasion, which we proceeded to wear at Cabinet and in the House of Commons!